 Distinguished members of the family include Margaret Giggs (1508-1570), birth name of Margaret Clement or Clements, understood to be one of the most educated women of the Tudor era.
 Born in Norfolk

-, her father was a gentleman but enlisted the aid of Sir Thomas More, who brought her up from a...
-Another 67 words (5 lines of text) are included under the topic Early Geng Notables in all our PDF Extended History products and printed products wherever possible.
+, her father was a gentleman but enlisted the aid of Sir Thomas More, who brought her up from a child with his own daughters.
+In 1530, she...
+Another 59 words (4 lines of text) are included under the topic Early Geng Notables in all our PDF Extended History products and printed products wherever possible.